mahirsust/HolidayCalendar/README.md

  <h1><strong> HolidayCalendar </strong></h1>
 <h1> My(mahirsust) and mypartner(meem94) First Android project </h1>
 <p>
- Created a 'Classroom management' website for my department.
-It shows routines, academic resources, results, notices and curriculum of different semesters.
-Teachers can add, edit, delete the resources and students can view them.
-I have used Laravel 5.3, HTML, CSS, Bootstrap, PHP and MYSQL database here.
+ Made a 'Holiday Calendar' Android app.
+It shows holidays of students, teachers and employees of different universities.
+User can modify and create customized list of holidays for himself.
+I have used PHP, MySQL database and SQLite database here.
 </p>